Integrable almost complex structures in principal bundles and holomorphic curves: Integrability and induced metrics on the base

-are orthonormal in $\ad(P)_x$ and thus $Z,W$ are with respect to $(su(2),\left<.,.\right>)$ The decompositions with respect to the above orthonormal basis $W =: w^i X_i$, $Z=: z^i X_i$ implies
+are orthonormal in $\ad(P)_x$ and thus $Z,W$ are with respect to $(\su(2),\left<.,.\right>)$ The decompositions with respect to the above orthonormal basis $W =: w^i X_i$, $Z=: z^i X_i$ implies

-We use the formula for the sectional curvature in the last proof now:
+We use the formula for the sectional curvature in the proof of the last Theorem now:

-This result leads to the question whether on all hyperbolic 3-manifold there is a principal-fibre-bundle with an integrable almost complex structure.
-This is indeed the case. \begin{theo} Let $(M,g)$ be a hyperbolic oriented 3-manifold.
-Then the $SO(3)$-principal fibre bundle $P_{SO(M)}$ of orthonormal oriented frames has a natural integrable almost-complex structure. \end{theo} As a consequence every such principal-fibre-bundle is naturally a complex 3-dimensional manifold. \\ \\ \proof We begin by defining $\val$ which becomes an isometry $TM \stackrel{\cong}{\nach} \ad(P)$.
+This result leads to the question whether on all hyperbolic 3-manifold there is a principal fibre bundle with an integrable almost complex structure.
+This is indeed the case: \begin{theorem} Let $(M,g)$ be a hyperbolic oriented 3-manifold.
+Then the $SO(3)$-principal fibre bundle $P_{SO(M)}$ of orthonormal oriented frames has a natural integrable almost-complex structure. \end{theorem} As a consequence every such principal fibre bundle is naturally a complex 3-dimensional manifold. \\ \\ \proof We begin by defining $\val$ which becomes an isometry $TM \stackrel{\cong}{\nach} \ad(P)$.
 To this end we first define

 where the image $L_x$ of an element $x \in \R^3$ is the endomorphism defined by $L_x(y) := x \times y$ with $\times$ the usual vector product.
 This is indeed well defined since $L_x$ is anti-symmetric and traceless. $L$ is a Lie algebra isomorphism and has the important equivariance property given by the following commutative diagram